 Wrap Up

-That’s all to Download and Setup Selenium on Ubuntu or any Debian-based distributions machines, personally I have tested Installation on Debian 11 & Ubuntu 20.04, and I belive it work in all major Linux Distrubutions.
+That’s all for this guide, in which you learned how to download and use ChromeDriver with Selenium on Ubuntu.
+Personally, I have tested installation on Debian 11 and Ubuntu 20.04, and I believe it works on all major Linux distributions.

-If you are stuck somewhere, please feel free to comment down and If you like the article, or somewhere I missed something, please let me know to make this article more amazing.
+If you are stuck somewhere, please feel free to comment down and If you like the article, or somewhere I missed something, please let me know to make this article more useful.

 A man with a tech effusive who has explored some of the amazing technology stuff and is exploring more.
 While moving towards, I had a chance to work on Android development, Linux, AWS, and DevOps with several open-source tools.